 In this modern age, the approach to running a business has become more and more data-driven.
 With the rise of tech trends like AI and Machine Learning, it’s become clear that tech solutions are the key to getting ahead in the industry.

-When a company successfully integrates cutting-edge technology in their operations, they’re guaranteed an edge over their competitors.
+When a company successfully integrates cutting-edge technology into its operations, they’re guaranteed an edge over its competitors.
 After all, technology is designed to maximize efficiency.